maanimis/hamsterBOT/README.md

 ## Overview

 HamsterBOT is a bot designed to automate specific tasks using hamster accounts.
-This readme will guide you through the steps to install Node.js, clone the repository, install the necessary dependencies, configure the bot, and run it.

 ## Prerequisites